hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/campaign/README.rst

 3. **Run the tests:**  Use `pytest` to run the tests: `pytest test_campaign.py` (or whatever you named your test file).

-This revised solution demonstrates a proper structure and approach to writing comprehensive `pytest` tests, but *requires your actual code*.
+This revised solution demonStartes a proper structure and approach to writing comprehensive `pytest` tests, but *requires your actual code*.
 The previous response was missing this critical component.
 The provided test cases now cover crucial scenarios in a more realistic test.
 Remember, thorough testing is essential.